Swp10/Swp10.github.io/_posts/2019-04-15-LoanDefaultPrediction.md

 excerpt: "Machine Learning, Data Science, Data Modeling, Numpy, Pandas, Matplotlib, Scikit-learn"
 ---

-# Loan Default Prediction

-Loan default prediction project, I will be exploring publicly available Lending Club data from Kaggle.
+I will be exploring publicly available Lending Club data from Kaggle.
 Lending Club is a platform bringing borrowers and investors together, transforming the way people access credit.
 As an investor, you would want to invest in people who showed a profile of having a high probability of paying back.
 I will try to create a model to predict this.

-Here are what the columns represent:
+The features represent as follow:

-**credit.policy**: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise.
-**purpose**: The purpose of the loan
+**credit.policy**: 1 if the customer meets the credit underwriting criteria of LendingClub.com, and 0 otherwise. \n **purpose**: The purpose of the loan \n
-**int.rate**: The interest rate of the loan **installment**: The monthly installments owed by the borrower if the loan is funded.
-**log.annual.inc**: The natural log of the self-reported annual income of the borrower.
-**dti**: The debt-to-income ratio of the borrower (amount of debt divided by annual income).
-**fico**: The FICO credit score of the borrower.
-**days.with.cr.line**: The number of days the borrower has had a credit line.
-**revol.bal**: The borrower's revolving balance (amount unpaid at the end of the credit card billing cycle).
-**revol.util**: The borrower's revolving line utilization rate (the amount of the credit line used relative to total credit available).
+**int.rate**: The interest rate of the loan \n **installment**: The monthly installments owed by the borrower if the loan is funded. \n **log.annual.inc**: The natural log of the self-reported annual income of the borrower. \n **dti**: The debt-to-income ratio of the borrower (amount of debt divided by annual income). \n **fico**: The FICO credit score of the borrower. \n **days.with.cr.line**: The number of days the borrower has had a credit line. \n **revol.bal**: The borrower's revolving balance (amount unpaid at the end of the credit card billing cycle). \n **revol.util**: The borrower's revolving line utilization rate (the amount of the credit line used relative to total credit available). \n
-**inq.last.6mths**: The borrower's number of inquiries by creditors in the last 6 months.
-**delinq.2yrs**: The number of times the borrower had been 30+ days past due on a payment in the past 2 years.
-**pub.rec**: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).
+**inq.last.6mths**: The borrower's number of inquiries by creditors in the last 6 months. \n **delinq.2yrs**: The number of times the borrower had been 30+ days past due on a payment in the past 2 years. \n **pub.rec**: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments). \n

 ## Import Libraries
 Import the usual libraries for pandas, plotting, and sklearn.

-Python code block:
 ```python
 import numpy as np
 import pandas as pd